 - representatives of two political parties.

-The national LIFE contact point and the monitor of project LIFE STRŽEN will be invited to participate in the project council of stakeholders as well.
+The national LIFE contact point and the monitor of project LIFE STRŽEN were invited to participate in the project council of stakeholders as well.

 Results: